 I found that I could not look at pictures with him in it.
 Joann on the other hand found comfort in those.
 The one thing we did agree on was that we felt we could feel his energy around us comforting us when we first lost him.
 That feeling is dissipating over time.
 Sounds crazy right?
 Well, who knows.
 The loss of a dog, cat or human is a physical thing.
 Just because an afterlife cannot be physically conceived or proven doesn’t mean it was only in our mind.

-The other thing that helped enormously for us was not reliving what we could have done with him.
+The other thing that helped us was not reliving what we could have done with him.

 We said in the beginning that we had no regrets because we lived with and through him.
 We took up weekly hikes, took him swimming and did what he seemed to think was fun.